linneasandersen/DIS_project/README.md

 1. Open a browser and go to 127.0.0.1:5000.
 We recommend Chrome.
 2. On the front page, you can choose a course for which to see reviews
 3. To create a review, you must be logged in.
-Use the register form or log in using the following email: test@alumni.ku.dk and password: testuser
+Use the register form or log in using the following email: admin@alumni.ku.dk and password: qwerty
 4. You can now create a review and see your own reviews

 ## Further improvements and known bugs